 Ona is a tiny town located in the state of Florida.
 With a population of 199 people and just one neighborhood, Ona is the 487th largest community in Florida.
-Ona has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Much of the housing stock in Ona was built prior to World War II, making it one of the older and more historic towns in the country.

 Ona is a decidedly white-collar town, with fully 100.00% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Ona is a town of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Ona who work in teaching (54.55%), management occupations (45.45%), and office and administrative support (0.00%).